primer3-org/primer3docs/reference_docs/readme.txt

 Optimum melting temperature(Celsius) for a primer oligo.
 Primer3 will try to pick primers with melting temperatures are close to this temperature.
 The oligo melting temperature formula used can be specified by user.
-Please see PRIMER_TM_SANTALUCIA for more information.
+Please see PRIMER_TM_FORMULA for more information.